Today, when it comes to decision-making in the commercial real estate industry, you’re only as good as the data you use to inform your decisions.

 Along with sales history, Reonomy data includes the current and past mortgage information attached to a commercial property.

-Mortgage data available through Reonomy includes mortgage amounts, origination and maturity dates, interest rates, and current and past lenders.
+Mortgage data available through Reonomy includes mortgage amounts, origination and maturity dates, interest rates, current and past lenders, and whether or not a property has entered pre-foreclosure.

 With full sales and debt history data, you can fill your existing database with an all-encompassing transactional overview of any one property.